carlosolarte/EventB2Maude/examples/README.md

 refinement introduces events for changing the state of the activation bits, thus simulating failures.
 After a number `MAX` of retries, the sender and the receiver end the protocol in state `failure`.
 By assigning the same weight to the different events of the system, the model becomes probabilistic.

+The relevant property here is to determine the probability of successfully completing the protocol or, alternatively, estimate the number of retries that guarantee that the file is transmitted with a reasonable probability of success.
 The file `results.odt` reports the expected probability of ending the protocol in state `success` for different values of `MAX`.
+The simulations show that 26 retries are enough to complete the protocol with a probability higher than 0.94 (for the given size of files).

 <img src="./plot-brtp.png">

 ## Unbounded re-transmission protocol

 The file `b-retrans-5-no-retry.b` presents a alternative version of the re-transmission protocol discussed previously, where there are no limits for the number of retries.
-Consequently, the sender will try to send the file until perform the whole transmission.
-The file `results.odt` reports the expected value of the number of sends that are necessary to complete the transmission depending upon different probabilities for the ocurrence of a failure.
+Consequently, the sender will try to send the file until the protocol is completed.

+The property of interest here is to estimate the number of blocks that need to be (re)transmitted before ending the protocol.
+The file `results.odt` reports the expected value of the number of blocks that need to be sent to complete the transmission depending on the reliability of the communication channel (by modifying the weight of the events modeling the failure).

 <img src="./plot-urtp-1.png">

-Additionally, it is reported the expected value of the number of times that was necessary to re-send a package, the expected value of the rate between re-sends and total sends and the expected value of the rate between total sends and size of the file.
+Additionally, it is reported the expected value of the number of times that was necessary to re-send a package, the expected value of the rate between re-sends and total sends and the expected value of the rate between total sends and the size of the file.
 This last measure stands for the times that in average a package must be sent.
+Note that when the probability of failure of the channel is fixed, the ratio between the total number of blocks transmitted and the number of retries is constant.
+Of course, such a ratio increases when the probability of failure of the channel is higher:

 <img src="./plot-urtp-2.png">